dgroomes/dev-containers-playground/custom/README.md

     19:18:06 fatal tunnel to container: run in container: ssh session: Process exited with status 130
     ```
 - [x] DONE Drop Nushell from the example.
 The Rust toolchain is enough for illustration and the extra Nushell steps are too much for the example.
+- [ ] Why is the custom image named with a "vsc-" prefix?
+I'm trying to isolate the VSCode ecosystem dependency?
+Where is this even coming from?
+Note: see <https://stackoverflow.com/questions/75915194/vscode-devcontainers-why-are-two-images-built>.
+Such a low value thing.
+I'm again skeptical of the DevContainers and related ecosystem.
+I'll just handroll some Dockerfiles and scripts.

 ## Reference